glicatap/WQ_SWMP_Synthesis/R/Analyses_for_paper/README.md

 This folder contains one `.qmd` file for each response variable.
 In these files, the global model for each response (using predictors agreed upon by the data analysis team) is generated and evaluated by checking fit, residuals, and influential points.
 For details on the process, see the Modeling README. **LINK**

-`050_setup.R` is a helper file that reads in the data and compiled predictors, performs PCA for the latitudinally-related variables (latitude, median DO mg/L, median PAR, median temperature), and attaches the scores from PC1 of that PCA to the predictor data frame. **If I do this, that file also constructs the data frames for each predictor model used in folders `05` and `06`.**
+`050_setup.R` is a helper file that reads in the data and compiled predictors from earlier steps, performs PCA for the latitudinally-related variables (latitude, median DO mg/L, median PAR, median temperature), and attaches the scores from PC1 of that PCA to the predictor data frame.

-Outputs from the `.qmd` files were written by default to the folder containing the script; these have been copied to the `Outputs/05_predictive_modeling` folder.

 ## 06_model_selection

-For details on model selection process decisions, see the Modeling README. **LINK**
+For details on model selection process decisions, see the detailed **Statistical Methods** section below.

 Files in this folder implement all-subsets selection from the global models evaluated in folder `05_predictive_modeling`, and then implement model averaging for top-model sets.
 Each response variable gets its own scripts, of which there are two: `06a` for dredging (using `MuMIn::dredge()`), and `06b` for model averaging.
 The scripts have an abbreviation for the response variable in the names - e.g. the chlorophyll a trend model has all-subsets selection performed in `06a_chl_dredging.R`, then model averaging in `06b_chl_model-avgd_outputs.R`.
 DO mg/L trend is represented by 'domgl', and proportion of time DO \< 2 mg/L trend is represented by 'doLT2' (LT = "less than").

 `060_predicting_functions.R` contains functions to generate the same tables and graphs for different sets of models and parameters.
 It is used more in folder `06b_model_interpretation` than in this folder, but was created here before splitting the scripts further.

 Outputs were written to the `Outputs/06_model_selection` folder, in the subfolder `R_objects`.
-These objects have not been pushed to github due to size, but are available on Box. **LINK**
+These objects are available in both the github repository and on Box.
+See the [06_model_selection section](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/tree/main/Outputs#06_model_selection) of the `Outputs` readme for details on data frames contained within each .RData object.

 ## 06b_model_interpretation